Net-Metered SolarLock in Low Electricity Prices with OREC

-Stabilize your electricity bills by buying the clean electricity generated by a free solar system on your own property.
-The solar system – financed, installed, owned and maintained by the Ottawa Renewable Energy Co-operative – allows you to secure low, stable electricity rates for 30 years.
-Solar power rates are currently competitive with grid electricity prices with predictable escalation that is much less than the grid.
+This is your opportunity to stabilize your electricity bills and green your bottom line through a solar system on your own property.
+The solar system – financed, installed, operated and maintained at no cost to you – allows you to secure low, stable electricity rates for 30 years.
+Solar power rates are currently competitive with grid electricity prices with predictable escalation that is much less than the grid (see below).

 Is Your Property a Good Candidate?